Doherty Track & Field

 3. Arrange for your own transportation to ALL practices.

-4. We will pre-determine the practice site (consult calendar), it is the athlete’s
+4. We will pre-determine the practice sites (consult calendar), it is the athlete’s responsibility to get

-6. Garry Berry practices are scheduled in advance.
+5. Garry Berry and Sand Creek practices are scheduled in advance.
 Coaches are not responsible for transportation.

 1. Arrive when